sufrepmia/al-folio_theme/_pages/about.md

 news: true # includes a list of news items
 ---

 Welcome!
 This is Yuan Sui's personal website and you can see my brief information here.
-Currently I am a junior in `PKU` learning physics, and now I am highly interested in `physics-related engineering` fields, such as ee, material science, energy engineering, robots, etc. Besides this page, there are other three pages on my website:
+Currently I am a junior in `PKU majoring physics`, and now I am highly interested in `Electrical engineering` fields, especially the design and fabrication of new devices/chips related to semiconductor physics.
+Besides this page, there are other three pages on my website:

 The `CV` page includes my brief information of education, experience, interest and my `personal statement`.
 If you are interested, please see the PDF version.